-The use of drones for filmmaking and military purposes are not the only uses.
+The use of drones for filmmaking and military purposes is not the only use.
 They help combat climate change too.
 And it is a very crucial shift in our technological capability for combatting climate change.
 Information is key, and timely received information is gold, and that’s one of the primary use cases of Drones.
-Besides that, drones have bigger potentials and can help fight severe climate change issues.
+Besides that, drones have bigger potential and can help fight severe climate change issues.

 Drones for planting trees